 During the life of a marriage, couples typically acquire assets and debts which may be divided upon separation and divorce.
-A party who seeks a division of marital property or property acquired during the marriage must file a claim for equitable distribution.
+A party who seeks a division of marital property or property acquired during the marriage must file a claim with the help of an experienced Raleigh Equitable Distribution Lawyer.
 Generally, a court will distribute the property to each party equally based on the net value of marital property.

 “Marital property” is real and personal property acquired by either spouse or both spouses during the marriage and before the date of separation, except separate property or divisible property.
 Once certain property is classified as “marital property,” it is then subject to an equal division by the court.
 For example, if you and your spouse bought a home during the marriage now valued at $800,000, each party would be entitled to a value of $400,000.
 Parties should be aware that there is a presumption that all property acquired after the date of marriage and before the date of separation is marital property subject to division.
 This presumption may be rebutted by the greater weight of evidence, but the party opposing the classification of the asset as marital property has the burden to show that such property is in fact separate property.